chengpohi/chengpohi.github.io/syntax/script-syntax.md

 ## Variable

-In **edql** we can define variable to control the context logics, if we need to query multi indexes with same query conditions, we can use variable as a **Query DSL Block** for these multiple actions, example:
+In **edql** we can define variable to control the context logics, if we need to query multi indexes with the same query conditions, we can use variable as a **Query DSL Block** for these multiple actions, example:

 ```
 function extractCodes() {